-As you prepare to preach this text, remember that these words are being addressed to the believing, covenantal community.
-This is not “how” you enter the covenant, but rather is for those who have been brought into the covenant by the LORD.
+As you prepare to preach this text, remember these words are being addressed to the believing, covenantal community.
+This is not “how” you enter the Covenant, but rather is for those who have been brought into the Covenant by the LORD.
 Indeed, it is a declaration of a reality.
-The LORD your God is one—He is your LORD—therefore, you may/can/shall live as His child and this is what that looks like!
+The LORD your God is one—He is your LORD.
+Therefore, you may/can/shall live as His child, and this is what that looks like!
 This is how one lives in this relationship as God’s chosen possession.
 This shows your given identity.

 Concordia Theology-Various helps from Concordia Seminary in St. Louis, MO to assist you in preaching Deuteronomy 6:1-9.